openintegrationhub/Connectors/Adapters/AdapterGuide.md

 ![API Classification3](https://github.com/openintegrationhub/Connectors/blob/master/Adapters/Assets/ApiClassification.svg)
 A checklist for each case exists in the document `AdapterCompletenessChecklist.md`.

-## Question 1: Is the list of Business Objects dynamic?
+## Question 1: Is the list of business objects dynamic?
 Some systems have a fixed list of objects (and corresponding API endpoints) which exist in the system.
 Other systems allow users and admins to create new types of objects (which result in the system dynamically creating API